THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - A zip file of all my income reports – this is for my income reports category.

-3. Creating a resources page for your new lead magnets and content upgrades
+3. How to create a resources page for your new lead magnets and content upgrades

 In WordPress, it is very easy to upload PDFs.
 Just add them as media.
 After they have finished uploading, go to the edit screen.
 If you have a SEO plugin, such as the one by Yoast, change the settings so they are not indexed by Google.
 Get the link to the PDF and then you can link to this from your thank you page.